Q: Fountainview at Gonda Westside (FVG) is referred to as a “continuing care retirement community.” What does that mean?

 A: Each member receives, as part of the Residence and Care Agreement, 10 complimentary days each year of care in the skilled nursing facility.
 If the member needs to move permanently to assisted living, memory care or skilled nursing, the monthly fee for independent living ceases and the member begins paying the established rate for the appropriate level of care.
 Rates currently range from $339 to $487 per day.
 Long- term care insurance policies may cover all or part of the cost of long-term care expenses.

-Q: If a member has a health incident requiring hospitalization, can he return to his apartment afterwards with assisted living services?
+Q: If a member has a health incident requiring hospitalization, is it possible to return to one’s apartment afterwards with assisted living services?

-A: The member would be able to return to the apartment and LAJH would provide services based on the level of care needed.
+A: The member may be able to return to the apartment and LAJH would provide services based on the level of care needed.
 Payment for those services is separate, or, in some cases Medicare or long-term care insurance may cover some of those services for a period of time.
-If assisted living services become long- term, the member decides whether to stay in the independent apartment with care or move to assisted living.
+If assisted living services become long- term, the member and his family in consultation with the health services team determine whether to stay in the independent apartment with care or move to assisted living.

 Q: What are the admission criteria for an independent member of FVG and who makes the decision?

 A: Members must qualify both ﬁnancially and medically.
 Certain ﬁnancial information is required during the application process to ensure members are able to pay for services over their lifetime.
 Prior to occupancy LAJH will provide the California mandated Physicians Report for completion by one’s primary physician.
-The Director of Healthcare Services will determine medical qualiﬁcation for independent living, based on the Physician’s Report and an in-person assessment with the director.
-In general, if a person is not cognitively impaired and can live independently without care or assistance he will qualify.
+The Director of Health Services will determine medical qualiﬁcation for independent living, based on the Physician’s Report and an in-person assessment with the director.
+In general, if a person is not cognitively impaired and can live independently without care or assistance that person will qualify.

 Q: What is the background on the LAJH?